New legislative district map may shore up GOP in South Jersey

-State Sen. Vince Polistina, R-Atlantic, is happy with the new state legislative district map, which includes redrawn boundaries for the 40 districts that elect state senators and assembly members.
+State Sen. Vince Polistina is happy with the new state legislative district map, which includes redrawn boundaries for the 40 districts that elect state senators and Assembly members.

-"I'm excited to have Galloway and Port Republic back because I grew up in Galloway and there are many reasons why it's natural for them to be part of the district," Polistina said Friday.
-"I'm disappointed to lose some great Atlantic County towns, but will still treat it as (if) I am the senator ... representing all towns in (Atlantic) County."
+"I'm excited to have Galloway and Port Republic back because I grew up in Galloway and there are many reasons why it's natural for them to be part of the district," Polistina, R-Atlantic, said Friday.
+"I'm disappointed to lose some great Atlantic County towns but will still treat it as (if) I am the senator ... representing all towns in (Atlantic) County."

-Galloway and Port are moving back to the 2nd Legislative District after 10 years in the 9th District, which covers southern Ocean and Burlington counties.
+Galloway Township and Port Republic are moving back to the 2nd Legislative District after 10 years in the 9th District, which covers portions of southern Ocean and Burlington counties.

 The map, based on 2020 Census data, will be used from 2023 through 2030 and was recently agreed to by a bipartisan Apportionment Commission.